apple/swift-system/NNNN-swift-system-io-uring.md

 Since neither polling nor synchronously waiting is optimal in many cases, `IORing` also exposes the ability to register an eventfd (see `man eventfd(2)`), which will become readable when completions are available on the ring.
 This can then be monitored asynchronously with `epoll`, `kqueue`, or for clients who are linking libdispatch, `DispatchSource`.

-`struct IOCompletion: ~Copyable` represents the result of an IO operation and provides
+`struct Completion: ~Copyable` represents the result of an IO operation and provides

 * Flags indicating various operation-specific metadata about the now-completed syscall
 * The context associated with the operation when it was enqueued, as an `UnsafeRawPointer` or a `UInt64`
 * The result of the operation, as an `Int32` with operation-specific meaning
 * The error, if one occurred

-Unfortunately the underlying kernel API makes it relatively difficult to determine which `IORequest` led to a given `IOCompletion`, so it's expected that users will need to create this association themselves via the context parameter.
+Unfortunately the underlying kernel API makes it relatively difficult to determine which `Request` led to a given `Completion`, so it's expected that users will need to create this association themselves via the context parameter.

 `IORing.Features` describes the supported features of the underlying kernel `IORing` implementation, which can be used to provide graceful reduction in functionality when running on older systems.